Jumping Frenchmen of Maine

 The Jumping Frenchmen of Maine were a group of 19th-century lumberjacks who exhibited a rare disorder of unknown origin.
-The syndrome entails an exaggerated startle reflex which may be described as an uncontrollable "jump"; individuals with this condition can exhibit sudden movements in all parts of the body.
+The syndrome entails an exaggerated startle reflex which may be described as an uncontrollable "jump".
+Individuals with this condition could exhibit sudden movements in all parts of the body.
 Jumping Frenchmen syndrome shares some symptoms with other startle disorders.

 Individuals with this condition were first found in the Moosehead Lake region of Maine, and were first described by George Miller Beard in 1878.

 Signs and symptoms

 George Miller Beard recorded individuals who would obey any command given suddenly, even if it meant striking a loved one; the Jumping Frenchmen seemed to react abnormally to sudden stimuli.
 The more common and less intense symptoms consisted of jumping, yelling, and hitting.
 These individuals exhibited outrageous bursts, and many described themselves as ticklish and shy.
 Other cases involved echolalia (repeating vocalizations made by another person) and echopraxia (repeating movements made by another person).
-Beard noted that the men were "suggestible" and that they "could not help repeating the word or sounds that came from the person that ordered them any more than they could help striking, dropping, throwing, jumping, or starting."
+Beard noted that the men were "suggestible" and that they "could not help repeating the word or sounds that came from the person that ordered them any more than they could help striking, dropping, throwing, jumping, or starting".

 Causes

 The cause of Jumping Frenchmen syndrome is unknown.
 One theory is that it is a genetic condition.
-Observation of 50 cases found the disorder to be remotely located and concentrated in the northern regions of Maine.
+An observation of 50 cases found the disorder to be remotely located and concentrated in the northern regions of Maine.
 Fourteen of these cases were found in four families.
 Another set of cases were found in a single family where the father, his two sons, and his two grandchildren exhibited "jumping" behavior.

 It may also be a culture-bound syndrome, mass psychogenic illness, or a formed habit.
 These French "jumpers" lived in a very remote region and most were lumberjacks.
 This type of small community would allow for a majority to adapt to this sort of reaction.
 Also, instances of many being shy may imply that the "jumper" was positively reinforced by the sudden attention as the entertainment for a group.

 In 1885, Georges Gilles de la Tourette included Jumping Frenchmen syndrome in the typology of "convulsive tic illness"; studies of the condition in the 1980s cast doubt on whether the phenomenon was in fact a physical condition similar to Tourette syndrome.
 Documentation of direct observation of "Jumping Frenchmen" has been scarce, and while video evidence was recorded by several researchers that showed the condition to be real, MH and JM Saint-Hilaire concluded from studying eight affected people that it was brought on by conditions at their lumber camps and was psychological, not neurological.